jasongin/nvs/README.md

 `nvs ls-available [feed]`     | List node versions available to install `nvs which [version]`         | Show the path to a node version

-A version string consists of a semantic version, optionally preceeded by a feed name, optionally followed by an architecture, separated by slashes.
-Examples: "4.6.0", "6.3.1/x86", "node/6.7.0/x64"
+A version string consists of a semantic version number or version label ("lts" or "latest"), optionally preceeded by a feed name, optionally followed by an architecture, separated by slashes.
+Examples: "lts", "4.6.0", "6.3.1/x86", "node/6.7.0/x64"

 A feed name is one of the keys from `feeds.json`.